vinomaster/dawn/README.rst

 :Author: Dan Gisolfi
 :Description: A collection of of research templates for navigating the workflow activities for various types of data analysis projects.
 :Repo Name: *dawn*
+:License: New BSD, See License file.

 Motivation
 ============
 The `analysis of data <http://en.wikipedia.org/wiki/Data_analysis>`_ is a process of inspecting, cleaning, transforming, and modeling data where the objective may be to discover useful information, suggest conclusions, and/or support decision making.
 Data analysis has multiple facts and approaches, encompassing diverse techniques under a variety of names, in different business, science, statistical and social science domains.

 Researchers in these domains tend to organize their work differently and produce dissimilar artifacts.
-Yet each domain researcher is challenged with a very basic and important metric, *time-to-value*:
+Yet each domain researcher is challenged with a very basic and important metric, **time-to-value**:

 * How much time is required to go from problem definition to action insights?
 * How much time is required to develop and package reproducible research?